Stephanie Fryberg: Studies

 In 2008, through a series of four studies Fryberg aimed to investigate the impact of the stereotypes portrayed by Native American mascots on Native American children's self-identity and self-conception.
 The first study showed that Native American High School students had positive connotations with Pocahontas, Chief Wahoo, Chief Illinweck, and other widely known Native American characters.
 However, the second study's results found that showing Native American High School students these images decreased their self-esteem.
 The third study on Native American High school students showed a decrease in Native American student's perceived community worth.
 The fourth study involved Native American college students, and the images of Native American figures shown to college students decreased the number of ways in which they envisioned themselves achieving in the future.
 Fryberg's study suggests Native American mascot imagery is harmful to Native American students because it portrays them in limited and simplistic ways, resulting in Native American students also seeing themselves more simplistically.
 In 2011, Fryberg testified before the United States Senate Committee on Indian Affairs on the effects of stereotypical mascots on Native American students.

-In 2019, Fryberg - along with authors Arianne Eason, Laura Brady, Nadia Jessop, and Julisa Lopez at the University of Michigan and The University of California, Berkeley - published a study to the journal Social Psychology and Personality Science aiming to gain insight into Native Americans attitudes towards Native mascots.
+In 2019, Fryberg - along with authors Arianne Eason, Laura Brady, Nadia Jessop, and Julisa Lopez at the University of Michigan and The University of California, Berkeley - published a study to the journal Social Psychological and Personality Science aiming to gain insight into Native Americans attitudes towards Native mascots.
 This study found that for the most part, Native Americans oppose Native mascots, with half of the participants stating that they were offended by the Redskin's name.
 However, this is moderated by demographic characteristics in addition to Native identification.
 A year after the study was published, Fryberg was interviewed by the Washingtonian on the results of her study.
 In the interview, Fryberg mentions the polls by the Washington Post inquiring whether or not polltakers found the title "Redskins" offensive, and how these polls inspired the recent study.
 She spoke about how the data for the recent study is kept public, and why the data she collected is more reliable than the poll data.
 In the interview, Fryberg also discussed how the name "Redskins" contributes to the dehumanization of Native people.

 In an article in The New York Times on schools that are reconsidering nicknames of their sports teams as an outcome of campaigns against racism, Fryberg counters arguments that teams with Native names honor the heritage of those peoples.
 "When you use a person’s identity in a sports domain,” she said, “and you allow people to dress in red face and put on headdresses and dance and chant a Hollywood made-up song that mocks Native tradition and culture, there is no way to call that honoring.”